Ballard, July 2019

-A vigil protested the inhumane treated of immigrants at ICE detainment centers.
-A local group was providing financial help to a long time resident picked up by ICE and facing deportation.
+A vigil protested the inhumane treatment of immigrants at ICE detainment centers.
+A local group was providing financial help to a long-time resident picked up by ICE and facing deportation.
 The county Democrats were hosting immigration experts to speak.
 National issues with a local flavor.

-The Orcas Chamber Music Festival, would start the coming weekend, featured a Met performer, ten concerts and some lectures.
+The Orcas Chamber Music Festival would start the coming weekend and featured a Met performer, ten concerts and some lectures.
 Our friends in Deer Harbor would be helping out.
-The annual fly-in at Orcas Island Airport in Eastsound was scheduled for the same weekend and the volunteer fire department across Mt Baker Rd would a pancake breakfast.
+The annual fly-in at Orcas Island Airport in Eastsound was scheduled for the same weekend and the volunteer fire department across Mt.
+Baker Rd would serve a pancake breakfast.

 The Orcas Island Library Book Fair, a major fundraiser, would follow the next weekend as well the Doe Bay Fest, another music celebration.
 The county fair, in Friday Harbor on San Juan Island, would begin Monday August 12th.
 Martin Lund’s Jazz Festival was scheduled for September 1st.

 The food addicts were meeting.
 Representatives from the Grange attended a convention that focused on climate change, dam breaching, and permanent, year-long daylight savings time.
 The Wooden Boat Society was providing rowboats to try out in Deer Harbor.
-Camp Orkila was having a community zip line day.
-Orcas center was hosting an art exhibit.
+Camp Orkila was hosting a community zip line day.
+Orcas center was the scene of an art exhibit.

 Fun, lots to do, a rich community life.